instana/instana-opentelemetry-rust/opentelemetry-instana/README.md

-# Instana Opentelemetry Rust SDK
+# Instana Opentelemetry Rust Exporter

-This library provides an OpenTelemetry Rust SDK which supports exporter, propagation and serialization.
+This library provides an Instana Exporter for OpenTelemetry which supports exporter, propagation and serialization.
 It allows you to send OpenTelemetry trace data to Instana for monitoring and observability.

 ## Features